mahankarimiii02/Reverse-Shell-using-Python/README.md

 3. Because of EDR Evaluation, the target file doesn't run the command directly ... it creates a .bat file incluidng the commands and then runs the .bat file

-4. Because of Persian language, i used ```arabic_reshaper``` library to show the paths, directories, etc (in Persian or Arabic) in a correct way
+4. Because of Persian language, i used ```arabic_reshaper``` library to show the paths, directories, etc in the correct way

-5. If you wanted to convert the ```.py``` to ```.exe``` make sure to use some obfuscation ... without obfuscation it will be detected as a malcious file
+5. If you wanted to convert the ```.py``` to ```.exe``` make sure to use some obfuscation ... without obfuscation it will be detected as a malicious file

 # Installation

 1. Download and extract the zip file
-2. Go to downloaded file' path and in terminal run :
+2. Go to downloaded file's path and in terminal run :
 ```bash
 pip install -r requirements.txt
 ```
 4. In all 3 ```.py``` files put the ip address and port number (Default is 127.0.0.1:12345)
 5. Save the changes
-6. Before you run the two client files, make sure that the ```server.py``` is running so they can connect to server
+6. Before you run those two client files, make sure that ```server.py``` is running so they can connect to server